 What Causes Asthma?

 Asthma patients know all to well the suffering from being short of breath, having a tight chest and cough, and the wheezing noises.
 Why do these problems come and go?
-Can’t they just stay gone?
+Can’t they just stay away?

 The term ‘trigger' is often used for a reason that asthma gets worse.
 Triggers can be obvious but often are not.
 For instance, all asthmatics have certain genetic issues that set them up to have asthma to begin with.
 You can’t do anything about your DNA, but you can deal with the other things that affect your asthma!
 Let’s go through some of the most common asthma triggers.

-Did you know?
 Allergies are present in up to 80% of asthmatics!
 Allergy exposure makes asthma worse in two distinct ways.

-b.
-Chronic allergic triggers: With many months of exposure to an allergy, asthma progressively gets worse.
+B).
+Chronic allergic triggers: with many months of exposure to an allergy, asthma progressively gets worse.
 In the end, you just get used to the asthma and adapt.
 You don't run or laugh as much, use your albuterol reliever more often, and mis out on the fun.
 Then, more and more medications are needed to counteract this.
 Cold air, exercise, and infections can really set off the asthma for these patients.
 The dust mites in your beds and carpets, the dog or cat you love, and the outdoor mold season can all be to blame.

 What can we do?
 For some, avoidance helps.
 Immunotherapy, mainly allergy shots, can help you become far less allergic so the exposures don’t bother you nearly as much.
 Both avoidance and allergy shots are a gradual, no medication way, to improve your asthma.

 Most asthmatics find that after a long period of sustained, hard aerobic exercise they have asthma symptoms.
 This can happen even with laughter for some!
 The poorer the asthma control, the quicker this happens.